Steve Schwettman, Instructor

-Hello, my name is Steve Schwettman.
-I’ve put together a quick bio to give prospective students some idea of who I am.
+I’ve put together this quick bio to give prospective students some idea of who I am.
 Whether you’re considering our program for yourself or your child, I expect you would want to know something about your instructor before placing your trust in them.

 Early Life and Career

-I began training in martial arts around 1980, after my Dad joined a Taekwondo school.
+I began training in martial arts around 1980, after my Dad joined a martial arts school.
 Our family had lived on the same farm for several generations, but unfortunately we watched the area deteriorate around us.
 Over time it became a rough place to live, for adults and children alike.
-Taekwondo helped both of us to de-escalate most situations, and defend ourselves when peaceful resolution wasn’t possible.
+Martial arts helped both of us to de-escalate most situations, and defend ourselves when peaceful resolution wasn’t possible.

 Moving to the Mountains